seanaleid/seanaleid/README.md

 <br />

 Nice to meet you.
-My name is [Sean Naleid](https://www.seanaleid.com), a software engineer 👨‍💻 , project manager 📋 , and designer 🎨.
+My name is [Sean Naleid](https://www.seanaleid.com){:target="_blank" rel="noopener"}, a software engineer 👨‍💻 , project manager 📋 , and designer 🎨.

 **A little bit about me:**